Ensuring Your Child Is Provided for Following a Divorce

 In Texas, while the basic formula for determining child support payments is straightforward, there are special considerations that can affect the calculation, especially when it involves children with special needs or families where support is being provided to multiple families.

 When calculating support for a child with special needs, Texas courts may deviate from the standard percentage guidelines.
-Children with disabilities may require additional support to cover medical care, educational needs, therapy, and other specialized services that go beyond basic living expenses.
+Children with disabilities may require additional support to cover medical care, educational needs, therapy, and other services that go beyond basic living expenses.
 The court will consider these extra costs when determining how much support the noncustodial parent should pay.

-The court might also consider the long-term financial impact on the custodial parent, who might need to reduce work hours or pay for specialized care.
+The court might also consider the long-term financial impact on the custodial parent, who might need to reduce work hours or pay for care.
 This means that child support for a special needs child could extend beyond the usual age of majority if the child’s condition warrants ongoing support.

 For noncustodial parents who are financially responsible for more than one family, Texas law provides guidelines for adjusting child support payments.
 If a noncustodial parent has children from multiple relationships, the amount of child support for each child is not simply calculated on a per-child basis using the standard percentages.
 Instead, the payments are adjusted to account for the total number of children the noncustodial parent supports.